Adige-Calculations/OpenFOAM-handbook/src/directories_structure/system/fvSolution/fvSolution.md

 tolerance       <absolute tolerance>;
 ```

-##  Minimization algorithms - Iterative solver
+###  Iterative solver (Minimization algorithms)

-The below are minimization algorithms, which they start from a guess and they iteratively correct up to the respect
+They are solver that start from a guess and they iteratively correct up to the respect
 of the equations of the system:

 - ```PCG```/```PBiCG```: Preconditioned (bi-)Conjugate Gradient, with PCG for symmetric matrices, PBiCG for asymmetric matrices.